fbpx

 Think about the subject, prompt, or topic you want to make art about.
 Play with different brushes and colors and make various shapes and lines on your canvas.
 Don’t overthink it, just lay down whatever comes out of you.
 Keep adding different forms and textures until you feel your piece is done.

-2. Art NouVeau
+2. Art Nouveau

 The Art Nouveau style, most popular in the early 1900s, was prevalent in art, design, advertising, and architecture, objects, and more.
 It is characterized by ornate, curvaceous flowing lines, in often intricate patterns.
 Organic shapes and plant forms, vines, florals, etc. were a significant source of inspiration in this style.
 Colors were mostly flat, and the palettes used were fairly monochromatic.